zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

     ![](./images/imageSM_01.png "")

-1. Save your file as SandboxApp.xlsx and create a new cube with the help of **Lab6->Step1**.
+1. Save your file as SandboxApp.xlsx and close it.
+Create a new cube with the help of **Lab6->Step1**.
 Make sure to check that Load Data option is selected under Advanced Option.

     ![](./images/imageSM_02.png "")